Nicholas-Hein/High-Score-Breathalyzer/README.md

 However, you can change these settings by modifying some macros in the "./Include/BluetoothControl.h" header file.

 #### Ethanol Sensor
-The ethanol sensor consists of the analog MQ-3 paired with a voltage divider, and it is fed into the Atmega8's second analog to digital converter.
+The ethanol sensor consists of the analog MQ-3 paired with a 4.7kOhm resistor which acts as a voltage divider.
+It is then fed into the Atmega8's second analog to digital converter.
 It is read into the program and is converted to BAC using a conversion algorithm I found from another breathalyzer project [here](https://www.hackster.io/ShawnHymel/diy_breathalyzer-1efe13).

 - [Datasheet](https://cdn.sparkfun.com/datasheets/Sensors/Biometric/MQ-3%20ver1.3%20-%20Manual.pdf)